fukuda-lab/OpenOBA/README.md

 This will always first run clean visits over the control pages (in clear browsers), so we gather ads that we know that are not due to OBA, and then the *training + control* process will start.

 ### IV.
 Data Processing
-Now we are ready to use the DataProcesser to get the landing pages for the ads.
+Now we are ready to use the DataProcesser to get the landing pages for the ads as shown in the demo files 3 and 4.